-USGS Probabilistic Assessment- 2010
+USGS Probabilistic Assessment- 2009

-- This methodology is probably the most rigorous proposed has a well established precedent in the National Oil and Gas Assessment. - However in many cases it requires a level of knowledge and data that may not be available in the saline formation proposed for storage. - However it is attractive as it uses monte carlo analysis of all critical factors to express the assessed capacity as a range P10-P50-P90.
+- This methodology is probably the most rigorous proposed has a well established precedent in the National Oil and Gas Assessment. - However in many cases it requires a level of knowledge and data that may not be available in the saline formation proposed for storage.